-- We propose redundancy-robust token selection, an efficient VRL method that promptly selects the most informative tokens based on the states' change and discards the redundant ones in an online manner, to avoid wasteful training on uninformative spatiotemporal regions of videos. - We further propose information-intensive frame selection, a strategy to select informative video frames from incoming videos, which allows the model to efficiently learn robust and diverse temporal representations in real-world uncurated videos.

-• Our EVEREST has great potential to lower the barrier for video-related research that requires enormous computing power and cost, as it shows comparable performance to existing methods while significantly reducing the amount of computations, memory usage, and training time.
+- We propose redundancy-robust token selection, an efficient VRL method that promptly selects the most informative tokens based on the states' change and discards redundant ones in an online manner, avoiding wasteful training on uninformative regions of videos. - We further propose information-intensive frame selection, a strategy to select informative video frames from incoming videos, which allows the model to efficiently learn robust and diverse temporal representations in real-world uncurated videos. - Our EVEREST has great potential to lower the barrier for video-related research that requires enormous computing power and cost, as it shows comparable performance to existing methods while significantly reducing the computations, memory, and training time.